martijnblankestijn/akka-persistence-query-test/README.md

 error] Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
 ```

-Start docker-machine and make sure the environment variables are known in your sheel, see [Running](#running)
+Start docker-machine and make sure the environment variables are known in your shell, see [Running](#running)

 The docker-compose.yml has the Docker compose Configuration.
 With `docker-compose scale akka-nodes=` can be scaled up or down.